 The number of people waiting for routine surgery has reached a 10 year high, NHS England has confirmed.

 Official performance data showed 3.83 million people were waiting for non-urgent operations in June, but with six trusts not supplying data, the total number is expected to be over 4 million.

-373,182 of those on the waiting list have also been waiting over the 18 week mark; a waiting time target first introduced back in 2007 and designed to stop those on the list having to endure excessive delays for common procedures such as hip replacements and cataract removals.
+373,182 of those on the waiting list have also been waiting over the 18-week mark; a waiting time target was first introduced back in 2007 and designed to stop those on the list from having to endure excessive delays for common procedures such as hip replacements and cataract removals.

 The total number of patients waiting for surgery has been steadily increasing from 3.5 million in 2016 compared to less than 2.5 million in 2009 and 2010.
 The increase in numbers has been attributed to unprecedented demand as well as the NHS performing more procedures than ever before.

 Whilst these figures are no doubt in part due to the NHS having to prioritise more urgent operations, this does raise a concern about the potential impact of delayed routine surgery for those on the waiting list.
 This may include prolonged suffering or could impair recovery once surgery has been carried out.
 In cases where unreasonable delays in treatment have led to undue suffering, or where recovery from a condition will be reduced due to the delays, patients may be entitled to make a hospital negligence claim.